AuburnSounds/Dplug/README.md

 - Am I forced to use the PBR graphics system?

 No. There are people making [plug-ins with Dplug without using PBR](http://www.modernmetalproduction.com/product/m4-multiband-compressor-vst-au/).
 How it works is that the physical channel is just filled with 0.
-Doing that requires a set of custom widgets.
+Doing that requires a set of custom widgets, which you can find in `dplug:flat-widgets`.

 - How do I build plugins for OS X?